 If you are not able to remove the stains from the method above, try using mild detergent or soap mixed with warm water, and use a wet cloth to wash them.

-Humidity could make a jute rug become loose, stained, or moldy.
-It implies that you should not place a jute rug in a bathroom or anywhere near water.
+Humidity could make a jute natural fiber rug become loose, stained, or moldy.
+It implies that you should not place a jute woven rug in a bathroom or anywhere near water.
 Steaming a jute carpet is not recommended as well.

 Where to Find Beautiful and Great Quality Jute Rugs?

-Maia Homes offers a curated selection of only the most exquisite designer jute rugs, hand-made in India.
+Maia Homes offers a curated selection of beautifully woven jute rugs such as scalloped jute rugs and braided jute rugs, which are hand-woven individually in India.
 We guarantee you will discover something unique and tasteful.

 So, if you are looking for creative ways to let a bit of the outside in, consider the eco-friendly decorative accent jute rugs.
 You have learned about what it is made of, and how it is being made.
 You have also understood their benefits and how to take care of one.
 So, why not?
 Go to explore the Maia Homes Jute Rugs collection today.
-If you are still undecided, check out a variety of rugs, from jute to cotton, faux fur, or even wool hand-tufted rugs.
+If you are still undecided, check out a variety of rugs, from jute to cotton, faux fur, or even wool hand-tufted floor rugs for more options.